GeoSensorWebLab/gsw-chef/banff/README.md

 * Local dnsmasq (for nginx to read hostsfile)
 * Let's Encrypt certificates

+## Node Status

+**2019-08-06**: This node has been shut down in favour of directing tile requests directly from `tiles.arcticconnect.ca` to *stoney*, which then proxies requests to *airport* (the tile server).
+A tile cache server is no longer necessary and increases maintenance complexity.
+A snapshot of the instance is kept on the Cybera Rapid Access Cloud in case it is needed again.

 ## Supported Platforms

 * Ubuntu Server 18.04 LTS